Carer held health record

 £9.50

-The Carer held health record is designed to be kept confidentially by the adults caring for a looked after child and, most importantly, to accompany a child when he or she moves on to another placement or returns home.
+The Carer held health record is designed to be kept confidentially by the adults caring for a looked after child and, most importantly, to accompany a child when they move to another family or return home.

-Looked after children often come from backgrounds where there is a high incidence of health problems and poor uptake of primary health care services.
-It is therefore important that systems are put into place so that significant medical information is passed on to a child’s main carers and made available to medical practitioners seeing a child on a temporary basis.
+Looked after children often come from backgrounds where there is a high incidence of health problems and poor uptake of primary health care.
+It is important that significant medical information is passed on to a child’s main carers and made available to medical practitioners seeing a child on a temporary basis.

-NB – This booklet is not designed to replace the Child health record (Red Book) but to complement it as it is designed specifically for those children who are being looked after by local authorities.
-Where the Red Book is unavailable, and especially for children over five years of age, this booklet is essential in providing a continuous health record.
+NB – This booklet is not designed to replace the Child health record (Red Book) but to complement it, as it is designed specifically for children being looked after.
+Where the Red Book is unavailable, and especially for children over five, this booklet is essential in providing a continuous health record.

 Reviews